kangqiyang/efpnorm-esen/README.md

 - EFPNorm also has tail failures (5 molecules where efp is >10 meV worse than rms), so neither model is unconditionally more stable — efpnorm simply fails less catastrophically on average.

+### NVE MD Stability — AIMNet2 20 ps long-duration pilot (in progress)

+The QDPi analysis above (2.5 ps) shows a flat drift plateau and noise-like per-molecule differences, but the paper this hypothesis is compared against (eSEN) runs 100 ps NVE MD — 40× longer.
+To check whether 2.5 ps is simply too short to see a real accumulating instability, we're running a 20 ps (40,000-step) pilot (`eval/run_md_longpilot.py`) on 8 AIMNet2 L4C128 val molecules, stratified from the 200-molecule sweep above:

+- 3 molecules where RMSNorm was worse at 2.5 ps (mol 39411, 253132, 223835 — the strongest existing
+  evidence for EFPNorm, including the 240 meV/atom outlier)
+- 3 molecules where EFPNorm was worse at 2.5 ps (mol 357430, 244658, 146045 — a symmetric control
+  against motivated reasoning)
+- 2 near-zero-gap "typical" molecules (mol 414475, 212470) as a baseline

+Unlike the QDPi strained set, these 8 molecules were selected *because* they already showed large, non-noisy 2.5 ps gaps — this is the more direct test of the timescale hypothesis.
+Results not yet in; will update with a paired drift-vs-time plot (as above) once complete.

 ---

 ## Evaluation